edgedb/easy-edgedb/chapter1/index.md

 ## Migration

 We haven't created our database yet, though.
-There are two small steps that we need to do first [after installing EdgeDB](https://edgedb.com/download).
-First we create a ["project"](https://www.edgedb.com/docs/quickstart#initialize-a-project) that makes it easier to keep track of the schema and deal with migrations.
+There are two small steps that we need to do first [after installing EdgeDB](https://www.edgedb.com/download).
+First we create a {ref}`"project" <docs:ref_quickstart_createdb>` that makes it easier to keep track of the schema and deal with migrations.
 Then we just open a console to our database by running `edgedb`, which will connect us to the default database called "edgedb".
 We'll use that a lot for experimenting.

 Sometimes it's useful to create a whole new database to try something out.
 You can do that with the `CREATE DATABASE` keyword and our name for it: